-The 2023 survey results show that safety belt use differed by roadway type.
-Usage measured highest on Interstates (91.9%) and Principal Arterials (90.3%) which typically yield higher traffic density and higher rates of speed.
-Usage measured lowest on Local Roads (84.8%), followed by Minor Arterials (89.3%) and Collectors (89.5%), which are less frequently travelled roadways by comparison.
+The 2024 survey results show that safety belt use still differs by roadway type.
+Usage measured highest on Interstates (92.2%) and Principal Arterials (90.6%), which typically yield higher traffic density and higher rates of speed.
+Usage measured lowest on Local Roads (86.7%) and Collectors (88.4%), which are less frequently travelled roadways.
+These are the usual findings year to year.